How to set up QuickBooks inventory scanner for your online account

 To learn more about barcode scanning with Katana, check out the video below:

-Take QuickBooks barcode scanner for a test drive with a free 14-day trial and simplify your inventory management.
+Take the QuickBooks barcode scanner for a test drive with Katana.
+Request a demo today and see how it can simplify your inventory management.

 Implementing QuickBooks inventory scanner into your workflow